 The solar eclipse taking place at the beginning of the chapter is a future real-world event that I leave to the interested reader to discover the date of.

 Humpback society and culture are matrilineally focused.
 Female humpbacks are larger than males and the role of females is central to the species.
 For humanity, our sexual dimorphism affects our mythologies as our leading gods (God, Zeus, Odin, etc … ) are always male.
 In humpbacks, where females are dominant, this is obviously reversed (Nasqurili).
+It should also be noted that the humpbacks of the novel do not conceptualized Nasqurili in the same manner that humans believe they relate to God.

 The story of Aelinor and Nilinor is my alternative to the Biblical accounts of Cain and Abel, and the origin passages of Genesis.